Your health and wellbeing

 Make time for yourself

 Uni life can be busy.
 Trying lots of new things and meeting new people can lead to you not having enough time for yourself.
 It’s really important to make sure you leave some space each week to do something for you.
-Visit friends, watch your favourite film, go for a walk – do what works for you.
+Chat with friends, watch your favourite film, go for a walk – do what works for you.

 A certain amount of stress is good for us, but it’s important to do something about it before it gets too overwhelming.
 We all deal with stress differently, so try different coping strategies to find out what works for you.
 Here are some tops tips for managing stress during your studies.